rbaumbach/DropboxSimpleOAuth/README.md

 ## Adding DropboxSimpleOAuth to your project

+### Cocoapods

+[CocoaPods](http://cocoapods.org) is the recommended way to add DropboxSimpleOAuth to your project.

+1. Add DropboxSimpleOAuth to your Podfile `pod 'DropboxSimpleOAuth'`.
+2. Install the pod(s) by running `pod install`.
+3. Add DropboxSimpleOAuth to your files with `#import <DropboxSimpleOAuth/DropboxSimpleOAuth.h>`.

 ### Clone from Github

 1. Clone repository from github and copy files directly, or add it as a git submodule.